lucianonooijen/lucianonooijen/README.md

 I am [Luciano Nooijen](https://lucianonooijen.com/), a software and site reliability engineer from 🇳🇱 living in 🇬🇷 with an interest in Computer Science and Free and Open-Source Software.

-I currently work at Companion Group as Senior Game Backend Engineer, where I work with Unreal Engine 5, C++, C# and different cloud technologies.
+I currently work at Companion Group as Lead Software Engineer, where I work with technologies such as Unreal Engine 5, C++, C, C# and different cloud technologies.

-For software engineering, I mostly work with Golang and Cloud-Native technologies. ☁️🚀
+For software engineering, I mostly work with Golang, C, C++ and Cloud-Native technologies. ☁️🚀

 ### Game development